westerndigitalcorporation/swerv-ISS/README.md

 Whisper is a RISCV instruction set simulator (ISS) developed for the verification of the Swerv microcontroller.
 It allows the user to run RISCV code without RISCV hardware.
 It has an interactive mode where the user can single step the target RISCV code and inspect/modify the RISCV registers or the simulated system memory.
-It can also run in server mode in lock step with a Verilog simulator serving as a "golden model" against which an implementation is checked after each instruction of a test program.
+It can also run in lock step with a Verilog simulator serving as a "golden model" against which an implementation is checked after each instruction of a test program.

 # Requirements